-While travelling on the Indian roads, one often comes across the persistent problems of incessant traffic jams, long queues at the toll booths, mixing of traffic on roads by different vehicles, i.e. same roads used by high speed cars, trucks, 2 wheelers, cyclists and even animals.
+While traveling on the Indian roads, one often comes across the persistent problems of incessant traffic jams, long queues at the toll booths, mixing of traffic on roads by different vehicles, i.e. same roads used by high-speed cars, trucks, 2 wheelers, cyclists and even animals.
 Safety & security needs to be ensured while people are on the move.

-s per Ministry of Statistics, Govt. of India, 1, 69,107 lives were lost on the Indian roads due to road accidents alone in 2014.
-Security of girls in the public vehicles has become a national issue.
+As per the Ministry of Statistics, Govt. of India, 1, 69,107 lives were lost on the Indian roads due to road accidents alone in 2014.
+The security of girls in the public vehicles has become a national issue.
 Pollution on the roads is bound to adversely affect the health of citizens if correct measures are not taken on time.
 How and when are we going to address these issues?

 But the question arises!
 Are we ready for this change?
 Is our infrastructure robust enough to handle & safeguard the amount of data that would be on the web when these systems are deployed on a country level?
 Is a protocol standard set for the communication flow & information exchange between these devices?
 These questions must be discussed & proper framework needs to be prepared before we take a giant leap into the world of connected cars.

 “The dream of connected & intelligent cars built on a safe, secure & reliable platform is gradually becoming a reality with the joint initiative of the industry and the government.
 The car would essentially become a connected device which would communicate with everything around (man, machine and infrastructure).
 Hence, a protocol standard would need to be developed to ensure proper protocols for communication flow and information exchange between the different stakeholders to ensure safety & security of sensitive data.”